Best Apps to Meet People IRL in 2025

 BeReal

 BeReal has evolved from a photo-sharing app into something closer to a real-time social signal.
-Its emphasis on authentic, in-the-moment sharing rather than curated content makes it an interesting complement to IRL socialising.
+Its emphasis on authentic, in-the-moment sharing makes it an interesting complement to IRL socialising, less about building an audience, more about saying "I'm here."

-Many cities have Discord servers for specific communities — tech, gaming, nightlife, arts.
-These can serve as organisational layers for in-person meetups, particularly in younger demographics.
+Many cities have Discord servers for specific communities, tech, gaming, nightlife, arts.
+These can work as organisational layers for in-person meetups, particularly in younger demographics.

 For most people who regularly attend events, FirstMove covers the live event use case better than anything else.
-For the broader project of building a social life, combining FirstMove with Meetup covers most scenarios.
+For the broader project of building a social life, combining FirstMove with Meetup covers most of it.